Global Fukaya category II: singular connections, quantum obstruction theory, and other applications: Quantum Maslov classes

+The class of $ev(\Theta', A _{0})$ is related to what we christen as quantum Maslov classes.
+These are relative analogues of the quantum characteristic classes \cite{citeSavelyevQuantumcharacteristicclassesandtheHofermetric}.
+The name quantum Maslov class is meant to be suggestive, as the classical Maslov numbers are relative analogues of Chern numbers, while quantum characteristic classes are directly related (via semi-classical approximation) to Chern classes, ~\cite{citeSavelyevBottperiodicityandstablequantumclasses}. \footnote{The latter may be renamed ``quantum Chern classes''.}

-The relative Seidel morphism appears in Seidel's \cite{citeSeidelFukayacategoriesandPicard-Lefschetztheory.} in the exact case and further developed in \cite{citeHuLalondeArelativeSeidelmorphismandtheAlbersmap.} in the monotone case.
-Let $Lag (M)$ denote the space whose components are Hamiltonian isotopic Lagrangian submanifolds of $M$, we may also denote the component of $L$ by $Lag (M, L)$.
-Then the ungraded relative Seidel morphism, is a homomorphism
+We will not give extensive detail here since we don't need the full theory, we present it because it gives extra perspective.
+The ordinary relative Seidel morphism appears in Seidel's \cite{citeSeidelFukayacategoriesandPicard-Lefschetztheory} in the exact case and further developed in \cite{citeHuLalondeArelativeSeidelmorphismandtheAlbersmap} in the monotone case.
+Let $Lag (M)$ denote the space whose components are objects of $Fuk (M)$ in the previous sense, so in particular oriented, spin, Hamiltonian isotopic Lagrangian submanifolds of $M$.
+We may also denote the component of $L$ by $Lag (M, L)$.
+Then the relative Seidel morphism is a functor